 1. To curve a path to a better society

-Frankly, people with disabilities face inequality and bias due to their perceived limitations.
+Frankly, persons with disabilities face inequality and bias due to their perceived limitations.
 That’s why it is crucial to inform and educate the public about multiple disabilities and how to interact with persons with disabilities respectfully.
 This civil education can be done through campaigns and seminars.

 With the proper information, more people will be tolerant and kind to persons with disabilities, creating an environment of mutual respect.
-Besides, this enlightenment will lead to more accommodating attitudes in all sectors allowing more people with disabilities to contribute to societal growth.
+Besides, this enlightenment will lead to more accommodating attitudes in all sectors allowing more persons with disabilities to contribute to societal growth.

 There are many types of disabilities affecting people in different ways.
 Sadly, others are often not aware of a person's disabilities.
 In cases where people are uninformed of various kinds of disabilities, affected persons can experience neglect.

-Empowerment of people with disabilities is essential, as support can be given to the affected persons and their families.
+Empowerment of persons with disabilities is essential, as support can be given to the affected persons and their families.
 This can be done by creating programs to provide medical care and shelter for neglected persons with disabilities.

 4. To help nurture responsible individuals that contribute to society

 Disabilities do not make a person a less functional member of the community.
-By giving equal opportunities and the corresponding respect, we grow a sense of confidence in the people with disabilities and cultivate a sense of belonging.
+By giving equal opportunities and the corresponding respect, we grow a sense of confidence in the persons with disabilities and cultivate a sense of belonging.
 This makes for positive growth attitudes, and despite any disability, a person will pursue and work on their goals, thus contributing positively to society.

 6. To help people with hidden disabilities to come out and get proper assistance